 Not saying it’s right or wrong.
 It just is.
 So the answer would be communication.
 If blogging is free therapy for you, communicate that to your significant other.
 Make sure they understand how important it is to you.
 Show them the benefits they may not be seeing.

-A lot of the times, the initial problem that presents (which in this case was “you’re spending too much time blogging”) isn’t the real problem.
-Maybe the real problem is “I feel ignored when you’re online at night”.
+The real problem is “I feel ignored when you’re online at night“.
 Get to the bottom of the issue and talk.

 The question of balance is a tricky one.
 What’s balance for me may not be balance for you.
 It goes back to goals and purpose.

-Draw boundaries.
-Stick with those.
+Draw Boundaries.
+Stick with Them.

-How not to quit blogging: making some money!
+How not to quit blogging: make money!

 If you’re struggling with blogging because you’re working hard and not making money, boy can I understand that.
 It’s quite possible to work very hard on a blog to have little profit to show for it.
-The answer to this problem?
-Get mentored and educated.

 - Ruth Soukup’s ebook How to Blog for Profit Without Selling Your Soul – an excellent book that gives you a basic knowledge of how to start a blog and how to make money with it